The Hungry Tourist is delighted to invite you to take part in the:

 Availability: Limited to 9 friends

 For The Hungry Tourist’s 10th anniversary, we dream of creating “The Grand Yamayuki Trail,” an extraordinary culinary journey in collaboration with Mr. Yamaguchi, the esteemed head of the Yamayuki Tuna Trading Company.
-This exclusive tour will take participants through Fukuoka, Kyoto, Tokyo, and Kanazawa, exploring Japan’s finest restaurants that source tuna from Yamayuki.
+This exclusive tour will take participants through Fukuoka, Kyoto, and Tokyo, exploring Japan’s finest restaurants that source tuna from Yamayuki.

 Sushi Saito is a revered Tokyo sushi restaurant, known for its impeccable attention to detail and mastery of Edomae-style sushi.